eclipse-tractusx/digital-product-pass/dpp-tutorial/explorer-path.md

 To begin the work in the Explorer Path, you first need to set up the environment.
 For this tutorial, we will use **HTTPie** as our web-based HTTP communication tool to send and receive data in a visual and user-friendly way.

 1. Visit the official [HTTPie website](https://httpie.io/app) and download the application.
-2. Download the required package of HTTP requests for this tutorial from the following link: [Download Package](https://raw.githubusercontent.com/ELebedkin/digital-product-pass/refs/heads/main/dpp-tutorial/resources/httpie_payloads/01%20Tractus-X%20Community%20Days.postman_collection.json).
+2. Download the required json of HTTP requests for this tutorial from the following link: [Download .JSON file](https://raw.githubusercontent.com/ELebedkin/digital-product-pass/refs/heads/main/dpp-tutorial/resources/httpie_payloads/01%20Tractus-X%20Community%20Days.postman_collection.json).
 3. Save the file in your desired location (Right-click &rarr; Save As).
 4. Open [HTTPie](https://httpie.io/app) and follow these steps:
    - Click the **"+" button** at the top left of the HTTPie interface.